 Through a series of statewide and local bond issues, a number of new buildings have been constructed.
 Several other facilities have been renovated and expanded to meet the changing needs of the ENMU-Roswell campus.
 Between 1996 and 2010 the following projects were completed: Arts & Science Center, Instructional Center renovation, Swimming Pool renovation, Instructional Technology Center, Aviation Maintenance expansion, Auto Tech/Occupational Training Center repair, Health Science Center Phases I and II, Sierra Vista Village, and renovation of the Campus Union Building.
 The Student Services Center, which centralizes student services functions, was completed in January of 2013.

-Each semester close to 4,000 students register for credit and noncredit courses at ENMU-Roswell.
+Each semester close to 2,300 students register for credit and noncredit courses at ENMU-Roswell.

-Mission and Core Values
+Vision, Mission, Philosophy of Learning, and Core Values